Literary-Insights/blog/src/content/blog/Platform Revolution_ How Networked Markets Are Transforming the Economy---and How to Make Them Work for You - Geoffrey G. Parker & Marshall W. Van Alstyne & Sangeet Paul Choudary.txt-1.md

 ---
-title: Platform Revolution_ How Networked Markets Are Transforming the Economy---and How to Make Them Work for You - Geoffrey G. Parker & Marshall W. Van Alstyne & Sangeet Paul Choudary
+title: Platform Revolution How Networked Markets Are Transforming the Economy---and How to Make Them Work for You - Geoffrey G. Parker & Marshall W. Van Alstyne & Sangeet Paul Choudary
-slug: platform-revolution_-how-networked-markets-are-transforming-the-economy-and-how-to-make-them-work-for-you-geoffrey-g-parker-marshall-w-van-alstyne-sangeet-paul-choudary
+slug: platform-revolution-how-networked-markets-are-transforming-the-economy-and-how-to-make-them-work-for-you-geoffrey-g-parker-marshall-w-van-alstyne-sangeet-paul-choudary
 tags:
   - book-summary
 excerpt: ""